Miss Oklahoma's Teen

 The Miss Oklahoma's Teen competition is the pageant that selects the representative for the U.S. state of Oklahoma in the Miss America's Teen pageant.

-Kynlee Schultheis of Tulsa was crowned Miss Oklahoma's Teen on June 8, 2024 at the River Spirit Casino Resort in Tulsa, Oklahoma.
-She will compete for the title of Miss America's Teen 2025 in January 2025.
+Finley Henderson of Edmond was crowned Miss Oklahoma's Teen on June 13, 2026, at the Rose State Performing Arts Center in Rose State College in Midwest City.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.